hackerkid/fall-2016/communities/uchicago/community-assessment.md

 -Most are held in the evening after working hours.

 - Is there childcare available?
--No
+-Not to my knowledge.

 - Is there accessibility for people with disabilities?
 -Very limited accessibility for people with disabilities; it's essentially on the person to contact the organization to prepare for their own disabilities.
+To provide more accessibility I think a dialogue with office in charge of Student Services would be ideal to see what kind of support is already in place for other communities on campus and seeing how they could be appied to our CS community.

 ### Interests
 - Is your community made up only of computer science students?
 Are you OK with that?